MicrosoftDocs/cloud-adoption-framework/docs/scenarios/cloud-scale-analytics/best-practices/data-lake-zones.md

 For more information on teams, see [Understand roles and teams for cloud-scale analytics in Azure](../organize-roles-teams.md).

-Each data product should have two folders in the data products container, which your data product team owns.
+Each data product should have two folders in the data products container that your data product team owns.

 In a standardized container's enriched layer, there are two folders per source system, divided by classification.
-With this structure, your team can store data that has different security and data classifications separately and assign them different security access.
+With this structure, your team can separately store data that has different security and data classifications, and assign them different security access.

 Your standardized container needs a general folder for *confidential or below* data and a *sensitive* folder for personal data.
 Control access to these folders by using access control lists (ACLs).
 You can create a dataset with all personal data removed, and store it in your general folder.
 You can have another dataset that includes all personal data in your *sensitive* personal data folder.